-After you have obtained a possession order, the court will have given the tenant a date to leave by.
-If the tenant fails to leave on or before this date, a landlord must apply for the bailiff to attend and remove the tenants.
+After obtaining a possession order, the court will have given the tenant a date to leave by.
+If the tenant fails to go on or before this date, a landlord must apply for the bailiff to attend and remove the tenants.

 This page deals with completing the appropriate form.
-The same form applies whether possession was sought after service of a section 8 or 21 notice.
-However, if a section 8 notice was served, the amount to put in the form will normally be higher because in most cases an award for rent arrears will have also been provided.
+The exact form applies whether you sought possession after section 8 or 21 notice service.
+However, if you served a section 8 notice, the amount to put in the form will typically be higher because, in most cases, the court will have also provided an award for rent arrears.

-In reality though, the bailiff is unlikely to do anything about the arrears, they are simply going to obtain possession.
+In reality, though, the bailiff is unlikely to do anything about the arrears, and they are simply going to obtain possession.